mdulin2/SC3/crypto/Challenge.md

 - Flag 1: ${pda cwia eo vkng!}
     - Hint: Popular text-based game from the 80's.
 - Flag 2: ${Woui, Q ay wcoi kamoii.}
-    - Hint: What's the answer to life?
+    - Hint: What happens if you encrypt a OTP with the phrase?